-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549

-F O R M 1 N. Q. u \mathbf{r} IVI v. w
+FORM 10-Q

+(Mark One) ⊠

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED September 30, 2024

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM TO

+Commission file number: 001-37851

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization)

+3611 Valley Centre Drive, Suite 150 San Diego, CA

+(Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class

+Trading Symbol(s)

+Name of each exchange on which registered

+Common stock, par value \$0.0001 per share

+AIRG

-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 × FOR THE QUARTERLY PERIOD ENDED June 30, 2024 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM Commission file number: 001-37851 AIRGAIN, INC. (Exact name of registrant as specified in its charter) Delaware 95-4523882 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 3611 Valley Centre Drive, Suite 150 San Diego, CA 92130 (Address of Principal Executive Offices) (Zip Code) (760) 579-0200 (Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered AIRG Common stock, par value \$0.0001 per share Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Nasdaq Capital Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to as a registrant was required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial
+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company \boxtimes

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\ \square$ Yes $\ \boxtimes$ No
+Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

-As of July 31, 2024, the registrant had 11,301,507 shares of common stock (par value \$0.0001) outstanding.
+As of November 5, 2024, the registrant had 11,344,639 shares of common stock (par value \$0.0001) outstanding.